getpara/graz/docs/docs/guides/connect-para-embedded-wallet.md

 Para is a wallet connector that enables seamless integration with Cosmos-based chains in your Graz-powered application.
 This guide shows how to enable Para support, including the modal for user authentication and wallet selection.

-**Note:** Use the `@getpara/graz-integration` package for full functionality, including the Para modal.
-The `@getpara/graz-connector` package is for internal use and lacks modal support.
+**Note:** The Para integration is completely optional.
+You only need to install `@getpara/graz-integration` if you want to use Para wallet.
+Graz will work without it for users who don't configure Para support.

 ## Prerequisites